ysyk2021/the-art-of-effective-problem-solving-techniques-you-need-to-know/src/chapter-9-2.md

-# Techniques for Practicing Mindfulness to Improve Problem-Solving

 In this chapter, we will explore various techniques for practicing mindfulness to enhance problem-solving abilities.
 Mindfulness cultivates a state of present-moment awareness, enabling individuals to approach problems with clarity, focus, and open-mindedness.
 By incorporating mindfulness into problem-solving, we can tap into our inner resources and develop new perspectives, leading to more effective solutions.